WorkFirst—Other exemptions from mandatory participation.

 (d) After a case staffing, we will send you a notice that tells you whether your exemption was approved, how to request a fair hearing if you disagree with the decision, and any changes to your IRP that were made as a result of the case staffing.

-(a) You may choose to participate in WorkFirst while you are exempt.
+(a) You may choose to fully participate in WorkFirst while you are exempt.

 (b) Your WorkFirst case manager may refer you to other service providers who may help you improve your skills and move into employment.